 - understand the core competencies required to successfully practice PSR.

-- Health care workers with current experience and documented evidence of a current knowledge base related to mental health disorders, the mental health system, best practices in mental health reform, and person-centered practice may register directly in MHCP 203 (PSR).
+Health care workers with current experience and documented evidence of a current knowledge base related to mental health disorders, the mental health system, best practices in mental health reform, and person-centered practice may register directly in MHCP 203 (PSR).
+Applicants who wish to do so must submit a detailed letter listing all relevant healthcare experience and education, as well as why they believe they would benefit from skipping MHCP 201.
 This knowledge base is assessed by the PSR instructor.

-You have up to two years from your start date to complete the program certificate.
+You have up to 24 months from your start date to complete the program certificate.
 However, as courses are self-paced and registration is continuous, dedicated students may complete the entire program in less than the maximum time permitted.

 Upon successful completion of all program requirements, you will be awarded a Douglas College Continuing Education program certificate.
 This certificate is issued by the Graduation Office in the Office of the Registrar.